Crindigo/termcraft/doc/brainstorm.md

 power.
 Actions are limited by stamina.
 It slowly recovers over time, but eating food makes it recover faster.
 Sleeping also recovers while locking the console, and can be improved with better conditions (bed, house, etc.).
 As you eat and sleep, the stamina cap increases.
+Maybe instead of sleep, just building certain structures improves stamina regeneration.
+Food can give instant stamina and slightly raise the cap.

 # Commands